user-promi/catalogx/readme.txt

 📈 Manage price visibility strategically to boost lead generation.

 [**Enquiry**](https://catalogx.com/enquiry/?utm_source=wporg&utm_medium=plugindescription&utm_campaign=catalogxwporg)
 Product enquiry is essential 📨 for businesses that want to engage with potential customers who have questions or are interested in bulk or high-value orders.
 By placing inquiry and quote request buttons strategically across your site, you make it easy for users to reach out, even for out-of-stock items.
-This module helps you capture leads, respond efficiently, and better understand product demand, all of which contribute to higher conversion rates and customer satisfaction.
+Inquiry module helps you capture leads, respond efficiently, and better understand product demand, all of which contribute to higher conversion rates and customer satisfaction.

 #Key Features:
 📍 Place Enquiry & Quote Request buttons anywhere using shortcode for maximum visibility.